-You have probably been bombarded with information on the above measures that the Government have taken to support and protect businesses of all kinds against the impact of the COVID 19 virus in the UK.
-There is a lot of information going out to business and employees at the moment.
+You have probably been bombarded with information on the above measures that the Government has taken to support and protect businesses of all kinds against the impact of the COVID 19 virus in the UK.
+There is a lot of information going out to businesses and employees at the moment.
 The information isn't static but evolving daily.
 I have received many calls and I understand your frustration and concerns.
-After several conversations with Senior Staff in Financial Institutions, Trade Body Associations and Funding Associations and reading subsequent follow-up documents from the Government, things are much clearer.
-The operational mechanisms for delivery and implementation are still being worked on in some cases, but as of week commencing 23rd of March 2020, you can start to access the application process for the loans.
+After several conversations with senior staff in Financial Institutions, Trade Body Associations and Funding Associations and reading subsequent follow up documents from the government, things are much clearer.
+The operational mechanisms for delivery and implementation are still being worked on in some cases.

-As you now know, money will not come directly from Government to businesses.
+As you now know, money will not come directly from the government to businesses.
 It's a wholesale process and it’s the British Business Bank that will be liaising with selected banks.

 1. The CBILS is being disbursed through the banks and even this is evolving with time

 2. The schemes are taking time to set up HMRC and have said they will be ready for April 2020.
 However, banks are already taking loan applications through their EFG